-ASNA Visual RPG :FAQs
+ASNA Visual RPG for .NET :FAQs

 AVR provides a very faithful implementation of nearly all of RPG’s idioms (eg, record level access, data structures, and externally described files), so the mechanics and syntax of AVR’s dialect of RPG are usually quite simple for any RPG coder to learn.
 Within two or three weeks, a typical green-screen RPG programmer should be familiar with AVR’s basic RPG operations.

 AVR for .NET, like VB.NET and C#, is an object oriented language.
 Therefore, learning the more advanced aspects of AVR is dependent on the student’s knowledge of object oriented programming.
 A cracker-jack VB.NET or C# coder will quickly (within a week so), be able to map his or her OOP knowledge to AVR.
 However, someone without any OOP experience will probably need three or four weeks to reach a high level of intermediate knowledge of AVR’s OOP operations.